IthronMinya/IthronMinya.github.io/README.md

  </p>

-With this I hope we are on the same page that knowing whether the predictions your own or used machine learning model can be trusted or not is critical in many applications.
+With this We hope we are on the same page that knowing whether the predictions your own or used machine learning model can be trusted or not is critical in many applications.
 That is where explainability techniques come into place.
 With these we want to be able to take a glance of what might be behind the eventual decision making of our model and what has contributed to a particular prediction to make sure that what the model has learned is for example in line with domain knowledge on what features are important for a prediction.

 However, as we all know, not all machine learning applications are critical, take a look at Amazon product recommendations or youtube video suggestions.
 User tailored recommendations might highly increase the platform use time or lead to higher revenues they are not (at leat under normal circumstances) lifethreatening or lifechanging if the predictions are wrong sometimes, so do we need to look into these as well, or is it just a waste of time?

 Well, why stop after finding out more about which input features lead to certain predictions?
 Using explainability methods one might find particular classes of failure cases and possible input biases, or other problems of the prediction with which one can furhter improve on model performance, or find out cases where the current model shouldn't be applied to because it uses wrong features for its predictions.
 So, no, it is not a waste of time.

 But now, onto the substance...
-I already mentioned some of the key arguments of why we want to use an explainability method on our machine learning models, but how do they work and what are possible issues with those?
+We already mentioned some of the key arguments of why we want to use an explainability method on our machine learning models, but how do they work and what are possible issues with those?
 In this blog post we will be taking a look at <b>saliency methods</b> for explainability, which is one of the easiest method classes to understand and apply.

 ## What are Saliency Methods?
 The word saliency refers to particularly important or prominent and these methods are indeed true to their word meaning, as saliency methods quantitatively rate all input features by how much they contributed, positively or negatively, to producing a particular output.
 This by itself is fairly abstract, but if we combine all input features in a meaningful way and visualize them, then we can see what parts of our input were responsible for the prediction.
 This process is very intuitive for images as inputs, and we will continue staying at this particular set of inputs for simplicity for the rest of the blogpost, but saliency is by no means limited to only image applications.
 So for images we can reconstruct a so called **saliency map** from the rated input vector back to an image where we color the individual pixels by their contribution to the output.
 Then we can also overlap this result with the original input image to directly find the culprit pixels.
 Depending on the specific method we can visualize pixels contributing positively and negatively, or only the positive contributions.
 But more on that later.
 Here's our first example of an applied saliency method: